Lyre of the Blind Bard II (Homer) – Ancient Greek Lyre (Chelys – 13 strings) – Top Quality HandCrafted Musical Instrument

 Remember me in after time whenever any one of men on earth comes here and asks of you: “Whom think is the sweetest singer that comes here?”
 Then answer, each and all, with one voice: “He is a blind man, and dwells in rocky Chios: his lays are evermore supreme.” – Homeric Hymn to Apollo (3, 165)

-If you ever thought of having a unique ancient artefact in your home or even learn how to play an ancient music instrument invented by a God itself, then you never had an opportunity like this before… This listing is for an anniversary 13string lyre named after the well-known Homer, the blind bard of the ancient times to whom are attributed so many hymns and poems (many of them helped us manufacture our lyres, thanks to his descriptions).
+This is an anniversary 13string lyre named after the well-known Homer, the blind bard of the ancient times to whom are attributed so many hymns and poems (many of them helped us manufacture our lyres, thanks to his descriptions).
 So, in a great extent, we are able to manufacture lyre replica todays thanks to Homer’s hymns and ancient poems.

 Homer (Ὅμηρος in ancient Greek) is best known as the author of the Iliad and the Odyssey, and he was considered by the ancient Greeks as the first and greatest of the epic poets.
 Author of the first known literature of Europe, he had a lasting effect on the Western canon.